mienaikoe/ziyu/Chapters/9_Chapter.md

 He nodded.
 He didn't really have a choice.

 Setre glanced into the tent, and then turned her head back to him.
-"Also, what is your name?"
+"Also, what is your name and your occupation?"

-"Kipnu... why?"
+"Kipnu.
+I'm a doctor... why do you need to know that?"

+She looked him up and down again, surprised.

-"I need to call you something when I introduce you to... hae."
+"I need to call you something when I introduce you."

 She flipped the tent cover and they entered a new world of blue light.
 Everyone had luminescence covering their bodies and wore nothing but this luminescence.
-Some were singing and clapping songs from the mainland, some were dancing to them, and others were in the throws of erotic ecstasy.
+Some were smoking some drug he hadn't encountered before, some were singing and dancing songs from the mainland, and others were in the throws of erotic ecstasy.
 All were unbothered by the entrance of Setre and her capture.

-She led him through narrow spaces between people.
+She led him through the narrow spaces between people.
 Some made room and others did not even notice them.
-As they progressed deeper into the tent, the odor of sweat and bodies became heavier and heavier.
+As they progressed deeper into the tent, the air became stifling thick with the odor of smoke and sweat.

 He asked Setre, yelling through the noise, "How can you stand this stench?"